 Another prediction is that business people will become part of the team, seeing greater collaboration to help businesses adapt to digitalisation.
 With the use of citizen developers working directly with low code automation tools, they can build whole interfaces, and resolve integration issues all within the same platform.

 Automated processes will invade the DevOps ecosystem even more with autonomous DevOps automation.
 It is a robotic process automation tool that helps with the automation of manual and error-prone tasks for greater even productivity.
 As a result and teamed with AIOps, which provides seamless operational feedback, and automated bug fixes will remove most human involvement.

 Finally, there will also be an increased use and advancement in Infrastructure Automation (IA) tools.
 These IaaS or iPaaS environments provide a secure infrastructure where teams can plan and execute self-service integrations and automation.

 Cyclr as an automation tool, how can it help your DevOps?

 A DevOps engineer is an IT professional who works with software developers, system operators and admins, IT operations staff and others.
-They oversee and facilitate code releases or deployments on a continuous integration and continuous delivery.
+They oversee and facilitate code releases or deployments on continuous integration and continuous delivery.
 Gartner describes a DevOps engineer as someone who “identifies and optimizes the interdependencies between applications development and infrastructure operations through a collaborative approach to continuous delivery.”

-On a day-to-day basis a DevOps engineer’s responsibilities include project management, designing and improving IT infrastructure, performing testing and benchmarking, automation, optimising release cycles, monitoring and reporting, and security.
+On a day-to-day basis, a DevOps engineer’s responsibilities include project management, designing and improving IT infrastructure, performing testing and benchmarking, automation, optimising release cycles, monitoring and reporting, and security.

 – Jira Software